 But this verse, which was meant to explain what Jesus would do to our spirits has been misused for far too long.
 Can we please get back to the truth?
 Sure, Jesus can heal anyone at any time, and we should ask (see James 4:2, Philippians 4:6).
 But Isaiah 53:5 is not referring to our physical bodies, but instead, our infected spirits–our sinful spirits.

 This verse is addressing our broken, damaged, spiritual selves.
 The one we were born with.
 Most people think we become sinners after our first act of sin, but that is not true.
 We are born sinners, because of Adam (see Romans 5:12).
 Humanity’s original ancestor was created like God–perfect.
 But he chose to act on the power of sin which was presented to him by Satan.
 As a result, sin was infused with Adam’s supernatural DNA–his spirit–and so was all of his would-be descendants, us.

 The good news is, even though that one man caused us to be born sinful–Adam–by one other man–Jesus–He caused us to become non-sinful in spirit!
 He caused us to be perfect just like Him in our eternal bodies!
 (See Romans 5:19).

 Therefore, it was by His stripes our spirits are healed!
 It was by His stripes we have the opportunity to go from having a disgusting, puss-filled, maggot-infested, sinful, dead, carcass of a spirit–HELL BOUND–to instantly being healed!
-To instantly be perfect and heaven-ready!
+To instantly being perfect and heaven-ready!

 Why?
 Because we are joined with Him in spirit!
 God is not looking for dead spirits to improve their behavior or go to church!
 He wants us to be remade, in full, once.
 This happens when we believe that Jesus saved us.